AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 server called :samp:`target_ppc`, set the :guilabel:`Protocol` to :command:`wtx` and the :guilabel:`Program host` to :command:`target_ppc`.

+GPS waits for a certain amount of time when trying to connect to a
+target: if GDB does not asnwer during this time period, GPS interupts the current debugger command and assumes that we failed to connect to the target.
+You can set this time period with the :menuselection:`Debugger --> Connection timeout` preference.

 To load a new module on the target, select the :menuselection:`Debug --> Debug --> Load File...` menu.